rail-pay/rail/packages/client/README.md

 const receipt = await vault.setAdminFee(0.4)
 ```

-Setting new metadata: Store information about your data union in a JSON file on-chain inside the contract.
+Setting new metadata: Store information about your vault in a JSON file on-chain inside the contract.
 For example you can store a DAO manifesto, a name or anything else you can think of.
 ```js
 const receipt = await vault.setMetadata(
     {"name": "awesome Vault", "maintainer": ["josh#4223", "marc#2324"]}